Immigration Appeals in Fort Lauderdale

 Need to Appeal an Immigration Decision?

 Many people living in Fort Lauderdale eventually run into problems with immigration.
 There is a huge immigrant population in the city and surrounding areas, and many families have lived in the USA for years but have never been able to gain legal status.
-If you have come under the scrutiny of the USCIS or ICE and are facing deportation or removal, a visa was denied or any other decision that could have a negative impact on your life, contact our Fort Lauderdale immigration appeals lawyer immediately.
+If you have come under the scrutiny of the USCIS or ICE and are facing deportation or removal, a visa or green card was denied or any other decision that could have a negative impact on your life, contact our Fort Lauderdale immigration appeals lawyer immediately.

 Our founding attorney, Luis A. Guerra, is an expert lawyer in Immigration & Nationality law.
 At Guerra Sáenz, PL, we understand how important your legal immigration issue is to you and your family.
 We are immigrants to the USA ourselves and have a great deal of experience and insight in how to best assist our clients navigate the system and get results.
 We have gained a reputation for our work in deportation defense, and in appeals on a range of immigration matters.